 What is Durability Bias?

 Durability bias is the subconscious inclination to forecast past events or occurrences forward to the future.
-In other words, durability is a type of cognitive bias with the assumption that the past will continue into the future.
+In other words, durability is a type of cognitive bias with the assumption that past trends will continue into the future.
 The term durability bias is commonly used in behavioral finance and forecasting.

 Implications of the Durability Bias